Predoctoral Training in the Pharmacological Sciences

 • have received Mentor Training (a recent NIGMS mandate).
 Trainers can receive training through:

-• a two training grant sponsored luncheons each summer while their trainee is supported by the program.
+• attend all training grant sponsored luncheons each summer while their trainee is supported by the program.

-• attend the Thursday workshop presentation of their trainee.
+• attend the Thursday workshop presentations of their trainees.

 • attend the annual Pharmacological Sciences Training Grant Research Retreat.

-• complete the biannual Graduate Student Laboratory Performance Rubric in collaboration with trainee.
+• complete the semiannual Graduate Student Laboratory Performance Rubric in collaboration with trainee.

-• present at least one lecture in either the Advanced Problem Solving in Pharmacological Sciences (PCOL:6250) or Mastering Reproducible Science (PHAR:6504) on a topic of choice related to scientific rigor and reproducibility and/or research ethics.
-Trainers will be contacted by the course directors for scheduling this lecture during the appointment period.
+• present at least one lecture in either the Advanced Problem Solving in the Pharmacological Sciences (PCOL:6250) or Mastering Reproducible Science (PHAR:6504) courses on a topic related to scientific rigor and reproducibility and/or research ethics.
+Trainers will be contacted by course directors for scheduling during the appointment period.
 Please contact Stefan Strack (stefan-strack@uiowa.edu) or Dave Roman (david-roman@uiowa.edu) if you have questions.

 APPLICATION

 Applications for the 2024-25 academic year will be available the week of May 1, 2024.
-Download application .
+PDF icon Download application.

 Applications will be due Friday, May 24, 2024 and new appointees will be appointed July 1 - September 1, 2024.